ttttonyhe/ouorz-mono/packages/README.md

 <br/>

-### Use them as a standalone libraries
+### Use them as standalone libraries

-Twilight Toolkit will be published as a standalone library on NPM, ETA to be determined.
+Twilight Toolkit UI has been published as a standalone NPM library: https://www.npmjs.com/package/@twilight-toolkit/ui